pbanos/botanic/README.md

 * Feature.
 In machine learning, a feature is 'an individual measurable property or characteristic of a phenomenon being observed' [according to Wikipedia](https://en.wikipedia.org/wiki/Feature_(machine_learning)).
 In botanic we distinguish between continuous features, which can take any real number value, and discrete features, which take values from a list of strings.
 * Sample.
 In botanic a sample represents a phenomenon being observed in terms of specific values for the features that are measured.
 * Set.
 In botanic a set is a compendium of samples.
 We usually start with a set that has all our data as samples and split it into a training set, with a majority of the samples and to be used for growing a tree, and a testing set, with a minority of the samples and to be used to test the grown tree.
 * Tree.
 A tree in botanic is a decision or regression tree, also known as Classification and Regression Tree (CART).
-With botanic you can grow trees that predict a discrete feature (called the class feature) training them with a set.
-Once they are grown, you can test them with another set to see how well they predict the class feature, and use them to predict the class feature of a sample.
+With botanic you can grow trees that predict a discrete feature (called the label feature) training them with a set.
+Once they are grown, you can test them with another set to see how well they predict the label feature, and use them to predict the label feature of a sample.

 ## botanic CLI